Definition

 - Early diagnosis and timely treatment significantly improve long-term outcomes.

-Reversal of Symptoms:
+Reversal of Symptoms

 - Within the first year of achieving biochemical remission, many clinical features, including facial plethora, striae, and supraclavicular fat pads, show significant improvement.